gugan73715/10-Channel-STM32-Nucelo-and-Nano-based-18650-lithium-Cell-Characterization-Board/README.md

 - Control Logic: MCU -> I2C Expander -> Line Decoder (For mutually exclusive channels) -> Relay Driver -> Relay -> Cell Holder
 - Relay-based physical isolation of cells driven by darlington transistor array on low side
 - PCF8575PWR I2C expander for I/O expansion
-- CD4514BM96 decoder to prevent connecting more than one channel at the same time and a active high inhibit pin controlled by I2C expander
+- CD4514BM96 decoder to prevent connecting more than one channel at the same time and an active high inhibit pin controlled by I2C expander
 - External pull ups on all I2C lines and external flyback diodes on all relays

 <details>